How to Install

 If you already have a Steam or itch client running all of the time, go with that.
 Both system have incremental updates, meaning that when an update comes out, you only download the bits that are new.
 That’s neat.

 If you don’t have any of those, give Zero Install a try.
 Of the three, it has the lowest system overhead and makes up for the lack of incremental downloads with raw speed and flexibility.
 If that doesn’t make you happy, move on to itch.io.
 Steam is slowest to start up and regularly does self-updates with download sizes in the hundreds of megabytes, so I would not recommend it for this one game.

-Ubuntu users get a version that’s best for their system from the PPA instead.
+Ubuntu users can additionally get a version that’s best for their system from the PPA.

 We supply installer executables for each build.
 Download and execute them.
 Versions from different branches generally do not overwrite each other, so you can have alpha and release builds in parallel.